xxshady/esbuild-plugin-altv-dev-server/README.md

     ? [altvDevServer({
       // enables auto restart of your resource,
       // emulation of reconnect players to the server (reconnectPlayers option)
+      // and resource startup error handling (handleStartupErrors option)
       hotReload: boolean,
-      // you can also specify the path to the client, so that the plugin can restart the resource when the client code changes
+      // you can also specify the path to the client,
+      // so that the plugin can restart the resource when the client code changes
       // (see example usage in example resource)
-      // hotReload: { clientPath: string }
+      // hotReload: { clientPath?: string }

-      // this option enabled automatically with hotReload and can be omitted:
+      // These options (reconnectPlayers, handleStartupErrors) are enabled automatically with hotReload
+      // and can be omitted:

       // enables auto emulation of players reconnect to the server
       // with some delay after resource start (default 200ms)
       // (for e.g. you need to wait until your database is loaded or any other async stuff)
       // default = hotReload (as boolean)
-      reconnectPlayers: boolean | { delay: number (ms) },
+      reconnectPlayers: boolean | { delay?: number },

       // Handles exceptions during the resource startup "[Error] Failed to load resource <name>"
-      // default: false
-      // Warning! this option can lead to syntax errors if you build your code in "esm" format
-      // (because all code is wrapped in try catch and import-statements cause these errors)
+      // sub-option "moveExternalsOnTop" true by default
+      // default = hotReload (as boolean)
-      handleStartupErrors: boolean
+      handleStartupErrors: boolean | { moveExternalsOnTop?: boolean }
     })]
     : [],
 })